>AdBlue: Why does my car need it?

 Related Reading: How To Know If DPF Is Blocked

 How often do you need to fill up AdBlue?

-This is because although different cars use different amounts of AdBlue, a typical tank will hold 15 litres of fluid, and should last around 9,000 miles.
+Although different cars use different amounts of AdBlue, a typical tank will hold 15 litres of fluid and should last around 9,000 miles.

 If you’re worried about your AdBlue levels and aren’t sure what to do, you can easily take your car for an interim service where they will perform all the basic checks and look after your levels.